dojo/docs/dojox/gfx-visual-properties.rst

 Color
 =====

 Color is the fundamental property in HTML and graphics.
 Dojo handles colors as a part of the base.
-See details in `dojo.Color <dojo/Color>`_.
-The additional module of `dojo.colors <dojo/colors>`_ adds CSS3 color goodies: a huge list of named colors, HSL color space, a grayscale helper.
+See details in :ref:`dojo.Color <dojo/Color>`.
+The additional module of :ref:`dojo.colors <dojo/colors>` adds CSS3 color goodies: a huge list of named colors, HSL color space, a grayscale helper.

 Anywhere color is accepted following objects can be used to define it:

 * A valid color name, like: ``"white"``, ``"black"``, ``"red"``, ``"green"``, ``"lime"``, ``"blue"``, ``"navy"``, ``"gray"``, ``"silver"``.

-  If you want to support all CSS3 color names, don’t forget to require `dojo.colors <dojo/colors>`_ module.
+  If you want to support all CSS3 color names, don’t forget to require :ref:`dojo.colors <dojo/colors>` module.

 * A valid CSS color code, e.g., ``"#FF0000"`` or ``"#f00"``.

 * An array of RGB or RGBA values, e.g, ``[255, 0, 0]`` or ``[255, 0, 0, 1.0]``.

-* A valid `dojo.Color <dojo/Color>`_ object.
+* A valid :ref:`dojo.Color <dojo/Color>` object.
 Internally all other color definitions are converted to this object.

 ===============
 Stroke property